 Natural Products for Mast Cell Tumors

 Being faced with a decision on treatments for your companion can be stressful.
 It’s a big decision to make, and you are probably considering lots of information and doing lots of research!
 After all, there are many risks and benefits for each option.

 No matter what options you’re considering, or what choice you make, we know that you love your pet and want what's best for them!
 You can be sure that we do, too.
 It’s good to know that there are natural products for cancer in dogs!

 We have used our years of experience to research and produce natural products for pet parents, and have created PIPTOPET, specifically designed to help your pup who's battling with cancer.

 You will be happy to know that its anti-tumor properties promotes your dog's defense against cancerous cells.
-You want to prevent recurrences and secondary infections.
+As a pet parent, you want to prevent recurrences and secondary infections.
 It can be used on its own, or in addition to conventional treatments - even for long-term use!